 The city’s plan to sharply hike water and sewage rates over the next three fiscal years has been subject to widespread confusion and misinterpretation, right down to how much the increase will actually amount to.

 To clear the air, here are some of the whys and wherefores of the rate increases, which are scheduled for a vote this Wednesday at the Board of Estimates and whose expected rise will be reflected in your water bill come October.

 For the first time in memory, the city wants to increase rates over a three-year period rather than for a single year.
 The proposed increases: 15% for fiscal 2014 (starting today, July 1), 11% for fiscal 2015 (starting July 1, 2014), and 11% for fiscal 2016 (starting July 1, 2015).

-The proposed 15 percent hike would be the highest single-year increase ever (with exception of fiscal 2003, when they went up 16 percent.)
+The proposed 15% hike would be the highest single-year increase ever, with the exception of fiscal 2003, when it went up 16%.

 Under this arrangement, rates will jump 41.7% over the two years between June 30, 2013 and July 1, 2015.
-(Flubbing the math, some city officials and media have simply added up the 15-11-11% increases and come up with a 37% rise, which understates the actual price tag.)
+(Flubbing the math, some city officials and media have simply added up the 15-11-11% increases and come up with a 37% rise, which understates the actual rate hike.)